Kallipefki, Larissa

-The name derives from the word "kalli" which means fair/good and "pefko" which means pine, due to the beautiful pine forests that surrounds it.
+The name derives from the word "kalli" which means fair/good and "pefko" which means pine, due to the beautiful pine forests that surround it.
 The old name of the village before 1927 was "Nezeros", which probably derives from the Slavic word "ezer", which means lake.
 The soil of the plateau of Kalipefki that is fit for cultivation today was created in 1911 after the Askouris (Askourida) lake had been drained.
 The size of the lake was approximately 5.500 acres.

-Kallipefki was founded in late Roman times and was one of the 10th century AD bishop diocese, dependent on the bishop of Larissa.
+Kallipefki was founded in late Roman times and was one of the 10th century AD bishop dioceses, dependent on the bishop of Larissa.
 Due to its strategic location in the lower Olympus mountain, it became an important position of Greek resistance ("thieves") during the Turkish occupation.

-In Kallipefki was born in 1760 Stergios Hatzikostas, a trader who lived in Vienna who is most known for being the editor, publisher and friend of Rigas Feraios.
+Stergios Hatzikostas, a trader who lived in Vienna and is most known for being the editor, publisher and friend of Rigas Feraios was born in Kallipefki in 1760.